 You really should have a vehicle at your disposal because first of all, you never know when an emergency might pop up and you'll need to rush somewhere ASAP, and secondly, getting from point A to point B in a small time frame isn't exactly the easiest thing to do when you've got scheduled visits.
 Whether this vehicle is a car or a bike, it doesn't matter.
 Just have a way to get around!

 Even more important is being able to be contacted by clients while on the job.
 Of course, I'm talking about a phone.
 It's a good idea to have a completely separate line for your business so that you don't get your personal and business stuff mixed up -- plus, what potential client wants to hear, "What's up, I'm not at the phone right now.
 Leave a message, I might call back"?

 Even though most pets will have their own leashes and toys, you should always be prepared with extras.
 Make sure to keep an extra leash in your car, along with things such as toys, treats, a muzzle (just in case), a first aid kit, food, and any other items that you may imagine would come in useful someday.

 If you'll be offering to take client's pets to the vet or for trips to the dog park, you might be interested in investing $20 or $30 in a car seat cover or dog hammock so that their fur doesn't get all over your car.

 Insurance, Licensure, and Paper Work

 Running a service business is super risky so you've got to be prepared for the worst!
-Next you'll need to look into having your business insured, licensed, and having the right paper work (contracts and pet sitting forms) available for clients.
+Next, you'll need to look into having your business insured, licensed, in possession of the right paperwork (contracts and pet sitting forms) available for clients.